notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## AWS Organization - Consolidated Billing

 - When you enable this setting, this provides you two things.
   - Number one, it gives you the **combined usage**, that means that you can combine all the usage of all accounts together to do two things.
 Number one, you're going to **share the volume pricing**.
 For example, in Amazon history, if you go over maybe five terabytes of data, then the next service is going to be cheaper.
 Well, obviously if you combine all your accounts together, if every account is using one terabyte of data and you have six accounts, then altogether they will be benefiting from the discount pricing.
-So, the combined usage is very important, and also, there are some **Reserved Instances or Savings Plan discounts** on one account.
-They can be shared across all accounts again to maximize the discounts and the savings
+So, the combined usage is very important, and also, if there are some **Reserved Instances or Savings Plan discounts** on one account, they can be shared across all accounts again to maximize the discounts and the savings
-  - One Bill.
-You get one bill for all the accounts in the organization, which really can help your accounting departments and allow you not to be restricted in how many accounts you can create for AWS
+  - **One Bill** - You get one bill for all the accounts in the organization, which really can help your accounting departments and allow you not to be restricted in how many accounts you can create for AWS

   ![AWS ORGANIZATION CONSOLIDATED BILLING](../images/AWS_Organization_Consolidated_Billing.PNG)